Ben Shapiro (director): Film and television

+Shapiro is co-director/producer (with Sam Pollard) and cinematographer of the documentary Max Roach: The Drum Also Waltzes, which explores the life and career of the master drummer, bandleader, activist across seven decades.
+The film premiered at the 2023 South by Southwest Film Festival, and had its broadcast premiere on the PBS series American Masters.

-Shapiro is producer, director, and cinematographer of the documentary Gregory Crewdson: Brief Encounters, which follows the photographer over a decade as he creates his images.
+Shapiro directed and was cinematographer of the documentary Gregory Crewdson: Brief Encounters, which follows the photographer over a decade as he creates his images.
 Brief Encounters premiered at the South by Southwest Film Festival and is screening theatrically at festivals and on television internationally.
 The New York Times rated the film as a "Critics' Pick," and Variety described it as "must see."

-Shapiro’s work as a cinematographer and producer includes projects for PBS (American Masters, PBS Arts, EGG), National Geographic, The Sundance Channel, and independent filmmakers including Katy Chevigny, Barbara Kopple, the feature “Paul Goodman Changed my Life,” among others.
+Shapiro's work as a cinematographer and producer includes projects for PBS (American Masters, PBS Arts, EGG), National Geographic, The Sundance Channel, and independent filmmakers including Katy Chevigny, Barbara Kopple, the feature "Paul Goodman Changed my Life," among others.